 - Has in effect a utilization review plan (that meets the requirements in 42 CFR 482.30) applicable to all Medicaid patients, unless a waiver has been granted by the Secretary.

-NOTE: Inpatient hospital services do not include services furnished by a hospital with a swing bed approval.
+NOTE: Inpatient hospital services do not include NF services furnished by a hospital with a swing bed approval.
 However, include services provided in a psychiatric wing of a general hospital if the psychiatric wing is not administratively separate from the general hospital.

 II.
-Acute Care Services These are all services otherwise provided under the State plan that are included in formula factor B as hospital, or ICF/MR institutional services nor in formula factor I as the noninstitutional, long term care services provided as an alternative to long term care.
+Acute Care Services - These are all services otherwise provided under the State plan that are neither included in formula factor B as hospital, NF, or ICF/MR institutional services nor in formula factor I as the noninstitutional, long term care services provided as an alternative to long term care.
 (See 42 CFR 441.303.)

-Acute Inpatient Hospital Services ther than services in an institution for mental diseases) - 42 CFR 440.10
+Acute Inpatient Hospital Services (other than services in an institution for mental diseases) - 42 CFR 440.10

 These are services that are: